Skip to main content

 Prequisites

-• Access to a Nomad with Consul integration.
+• Access to a Nomad cluster.

-• A Traefik Hub Gateway token (HUB_TOKEN)
+• A Traefik Hub Gateway token (HUB_TOKEN) to use licensed Hub features.

 Step1: Deploy Traefik Hub API Gateway